eli-kirschbaum/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers to the questions below.

 1. In your own words, define closure (1-2 sentences).

+  - closure is when a function need to access a variable that isnt defined strictly within its block, so it reaches the next level up to see if the variable is defined there and then uses that

 2. Study the following code, then answer the questions below.

 ```js